saxenaprerit/WHO-ggplot/README.md

 # WHO-ggplot

-Visualizing various metrics from WHO
+The code uses an open source data from WHO and used ggplot library in R to create visualizations